sabrahermassi/Website-monitor/README.md

-# Website-checker-Database-writer
+# Website-monitor
-Website checker that checks websites availabilities and saves result checks into a PostgreSQL database
+Website Availability Checker is a robust Python tool designed to monitor the availability of websites and store the results in a PostgreSQL database.
+This project ensures continuous monitoring of website statuses, providing insights into their uptime and downtime periods.

 Prerequisites
 -------------